HdrHistogram/HdrHistogramJS/README.md

 # HdrHistogramJS
 Browser port of HdrHistogram entirely written in TypeScript!
+Of course you can use HdrHistogramJS whatever the JS flavor you are into ;)
 This is a work in progress so do not hesitate to give feedback using github issues or twitter (@Alex_Victoor)

 # Getting started